 Many older adults without dementia also notice changes in their sleep, but these disturbances occur more frequently and tend to be more severe in Alzheimer’s.
 There is evidence that sleep changes are more common in later stages of the disease, but some studies have also found them in early stages.”
 Alz.org

 “Sleep disturbances are widespread among older adults.
 Degenerative neurologic disorders that cause dementia, such as Alzheimer’s disease and Parkinson’s disease, exacerbate age-related changes in sleep, as do many common comorbid medical and psychiatric conditions.
 Medications used to treat chronic illness and insomnia have many side effects that can further disrupt sleep and place patients at risk for injury.

-The causes of sleep disturbances in individuals with dementia are multifaceted, including the following: 1) physiologic changes related to the dementing illness and normal, “nonpathologic” aging; 2) primary sleep disorders such as sleep apnea and restless legs syndrome; 3) medical and psychiatric morbidity; 4) medication side effects; 5) environmental and behavioral factors, including poor “sleep hygiene”; and 5) some combination of the above .
-Although dementia’s progression is largely irreversible, several measures that can improve sleep in individuals with dementia may ease caregiver burden and reduce the risk for premature institutionalization.
+The causes of sleep disturbances in individuals with dementia are multifaceted, including the following: 1) physiologic changes related to the dementing illness and normal, œnonpathologic aging; 2) primary sleep disorders such as sleep apnea and restless legs syndrome; 3) medical and psychiatric morbidity; 4) medication side effects; 5) environmental and behavioral factors, including poor sleep hygiene and 5) some combination of the above .
+Although dementia’s progression is largely irreversible, several measures that can improve sleep in individuals with dementia may ease the caregiver burden and reduce the risk of premature institutionalization.
 In this article, we describe the neuropathology of sleep, the sleep changes associated with the most common dementia subtypes, and evidence-based treatment options.”
 Current Treatments for Sleep Disturbances in Individuals With Dementia

 What is Insomnia?